SRGSSR/pillarbox-documentation/Specifications/monitoring.md

 | `vpn` | A value indicating whether a VPN is enabled on the device | Boolean | `true` |

 > [!IMPORTANT]
-> Requirements for each key are not provided explicitly but implementations should fill as much information as possible.
-If some information cannot be reliably determined it should be omitted.
+> Requirements for each key are not provided explicitly but implementations **SHOULD** fill as much information as possible.
+If some information cannot be reliably determined it **SHOULD** be omitted.

 Some remarks:

-- The `url` should describe the content currently being played as closely as possible, down to media playlists or segment URLs, provided this information is available.
+- The `url` **SHOULD** describe the content currently being played as closely as possible, down to media playlists or segment URLs, provided this information is available.
-- The `playback_duration` must be measured in wall-clock time, independently of playback speed adjustments.
+- The `playback_duration` **MUST** be measured in wall-clock time, independently of playback speed adjustments.
 - The `stream_type` is present in status events only, as those can more closely match potential stream type changes when a live playlist is closed and turns into an on-demand one.

 ### Stall